jsenv/core/docs/import-map/import-map.md

 node ./generate-import-map.js
 ```

-It will write a file `/root/importMap.json` containing information to remap import to the actual location.
+It will write `/root/importMap.json` containing data capable to remap node module import to actual location on filesystem.

-## Important informations when using `@jsenv/node-module-import-map`

-### Keep importMap in sync with node_modules
+### importMap must be in sync with node_modules

 `/importMap.json` must be in sync with `/node_modules/`.
 It means you should regenerate `/importMap.json` after every npm install for instance. <br />

 ### Avoid using importMap for custom aliases

-A custom alias is the ability to write import from `"foo"` and remap that import to an actual file.
+A custom alias is the ability to write import from `"foo"` and expect a tool to remap the import to an actual file on the filesystem.<br />
+I say **custom** alias because that alias would be specific to your project and not generated from node modules.

 ```js
 import whatever from "foo"